 1989 Stock Option Plan.
 On June 28, 1989, the Board of Directors of the Company adopted the Bethel Bancorp 1989 Stock Option Plan (the "1989 Option Plan") as a performance incentive for the directors, officers and other employees of the Company and its subsidiaries.
-The 1989 Option Plan became effective upon ratification by the Company's shareholders at the 1989 Annual Meeting held on August 16, 1989.
+The 1989 Option Plan became effective upon ratification by the Company's shareholders at the 1989 Annual Meeting.
+The 1989 Option Plan is essentially identical to the 1987 Option Plan and is administered by the Personnel and Compensation Committee of the Board of Directors of the Company.